PeterCamilleri/CX16/vm/sweet_16.md

 Example:

-    ld @R5         ; Transfer the word pointed to by R5 to R0 and step R5
+    ldd @R5        ; Transfer the word pointed to by R5 to R0 and step R5

 Notes:
 * The status is set for testing, the carry bit is cleared.